 IBS and the keto diet

-The 36-year old IT supervisor in California, however, discovered another welcome, unexpected benefit from her new way of eating: it almost completely eliminated her long-standing irritable bowel syndrome.
-Within a month of starting the keto diet her gut was remarkably calm, quiet, and cooperative for the first time in decades.
+But the 36-year old IT supervisor from California also discovered another welcome, unexpected benefit from her new way of eating: it almost completely eliminated her long-standing irritable bowel syndrome (IBS).

 Talking frankly and honestly about gastrointestinal issues is squeamish stuff, the last taboo.
-It’s tough to share the particulars of how a once-churning caldron of GI distress has quelled or the bloated pain of constipation eased, all by switching to a very low-carbohydrate diet.
+It’s tough for some to share details about how a once-churning caldron of GI distress has quelled or painful constipation has eased, simply by switching to a low-carb diet.

-And yet, for many it is a welcome, surprising benefit.
-Improvements in IBS symptoms are commonly reported in emails to Diet Doctor.
-Many keto themed blogs discuss the phenomenon as do multiple Reddit discussion threads.A survey of doctors on this site, who recommend low-carb/keto eating, found that among their patients, it is very common to have a dramatic improvement, even a resolution of long-standing IBS symptoms.
-It is one of the most welcome side effects of the diet.
+For many, relief from IBS comes as a welcome surprise.
+Improvements in symptoms are commonly reported in emails to Diet Doctor.
+Many keto-themed blogs discuss the phenomenon, as do Reddit discussion threads.2 A survey of doctors who recommend low-carb eating found that among their patients, it’s very common to have dramatic improvements or even resolution of long-standing IBS symptoms.3It is one of the most appreciated side effects of the diet.
 Dr. Ted Naiman said he has seen it occur among “countless patients.”
-Dr. Sarah Hallberg, too, says “we see it all the time.”
+Dr. Sarah Hallberg also says, “We see it all the time.”

-So has Dr. Andreas Eenfeldt: “I remember one male patient in his late 20s who had suffered crippling IBS symptoms for most of his life,” he said.
-“I suggested he try a low-carb and high-fat diet, gave him a one-page pamphlet, and he agreed to give it a try.
+So has Dr. Andreas Eenfeldt.
+“I remember one male patient in his late 20s who had suffered crippling IBS symptoms for most of his life,” he said.
+“I suggested he try a low-carb, high-fat diet, gave him a one-page pamphlet, and he agreed to give it a try.
 It was a quick ten-minute consultation.

-Dr. Evelyne Bourdua-Roy agrees: “It is super common.
-Most patients have given up hopes of getting a treatment, it seems.
-They’ve tried a lot of stuff, they have had a colonoscopy, they have had tests for food intolerances and celiac disease with no answers.”
+Dr. Evelyne Bourdua-Roy agrees.
+“It is super common,” she says.
+“Most patients have given up hope of getting treatment, it seems.
+They’ve tried a lot of stuff, they’ve had a colonoscopy, they’ve had tests for food intolerances and celiac disease — all with no answers.”

-But when they go on the low-carb high-fat (LCHF) diet, most see an improvement within two weeks or less, she says.
-Not only does Dr. Bourdua-Roy’s have the majority of her patients on the diet report significant improvement or a complete disappearance of their IBS symptoms, she has experienced it herself.
-“I have had a complete resolution of bloating, pain and excessive gas.”5
+In addition to most of Dr. Bourdua-Roy’s patients having improvement or complete disappearance of their IBS symptoms, she has experienced it herself.
+“I’ve had a complete resolution of bloating, pain and excessive gas.”5

 Could restricting carbohydrates be the key to your happier gut?